JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 ```

 1. `type DBClient` interface - This interface defines what methods a `DBClient` should have.
-In this case, it is `DBMigrate()` error, which is a method for migrating the database.
-The exact implementation of `DBMigrate()` is left to the structs that implement the `DBClient` interface.
+In this case, it is `DBMigrate()`, which is a method for migrating the database.
    <br><br>
 2. `type Client` struct - This struct contains a pointer to a GORM DB object.
 This is the main object that the application will use to interact with the database.
    <br><br>
 3. `func NewClient() (DBClient, error)` - This function initializes a new Client object.
-It reads environment variables to get the database connection details (host, username, password, database name, and port).
+It reads environment variables to get the database connection details (`host`, `username`, `password`, `database name`, and `port`).
 It then uses these details to open a new connection to the postgres database.
 If successful, it returns a client that implements the `DBClient` interface (since Client struct implements `DBMigrate()` method from DBClient interface).
 If not successful, it returns an error.
    <br><br>
-4. `func (c Client) DBMigrate() error` - This is a "placeholder" method for the database migration operation.
-In this structure, it just returns nil signifying no error.
+4. `func (c Client) DBMigrate() error` - In this function, it just returns nil signifying no error.
 However, in a real application, you would put the code to migrate your database here.
-We will be covering migration in HTTP Handler section.
+We will come back to this function later for the implementation.
    <br><br>
 5. `func (c Client) CloseDBConnection()` - This method is used to close the db connection.